konradst/angular.route.concat/README.md

     {path: 'user-home', component: UserHomeComponent}
   ];

-  // but we'll create a ConcatRoute object from this (to give it order)
+  // but we'll create a ConcatRoute object (to give it order) and export it
   // we want user routes will be resolved first export const routes:ConcatRoute = {
     order: 1,